Adult Learn to Sail

 • How to recover from a capsize

 Sailing is a sport that requires some fitness and agility.
 We are a sailing club, not a yacht club*.
 This means that you will get wet, with the likelihood of capsizing, at least in the training.
 The aim of our course(s) is to enable you to have the skills to be able to join in club activities as a full, boat-owning member or be a regular crew.
-If this sounds like you, please register an expression of interest at the foot of the home page "Events, Adult LTS EOI"
+If this sounds like you, enrol in Start Sailing 1 at the foot of the home page.

 If you have further questions, please make contact via email - presidentpksc@gmail.com